Scheduled MonumentsEnglandPackhorse bridge at the Post Office

 What is Packhorse bridge at the Post Office?

-Packhorse Bridge at the Post Office is a medieval stone bridge located in Westmorland, designed to facilitate the passage of packhorses and pedestrians across difficult terrain.
+Packhorse Bridge at the Post Office is a small stone bridge located in Westmorland, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007138.

 Who is responsible for protecting Packhorse bridge at the Post Office?